drpcorg/chotki/tla/README.md

 - **Replica state**: the pebble DB is reduced to a set of applied ops, the global version vector (`VKey0`) and per-block version vectors (`VKey(block)`; one object == one sync block).
+- **Local id allocation**: `cho.last` is modelled as the cached allocator state used by `CommitPacket`, with a small witness action for own-source records drained outside the local commit lock.
 - **Session FSM**: the `Syncer` feed states (`SendHandshake → SendDiff → SendLive → SendEOF → SendNone`, plus ping/pong) and drain states, exactly as driven by `Feed()`/`Drain()` including the `LastLit` batch-tail logic.